Pedestrian Collision Facts

 · Make sure your lights are on and you use your signals properly, especially in inclement weather.
 Use extra caution in these circumstances.

 · Follow posted speed limits at all times, especially in areas of heavy pedestrian traffic.
 Keep this especially in mind when traveling through school zones and neighborhood streets where pedestrians may appear suddenly.

 · Be mindful of pedestrians when pulling into and out of driveways, and parking spots.
 If you have a rearview camera, make good use of it

 Pedestrians!
 Stay Alert – Avoid Distractions:

 Always be alert when you are crossing the street.
 Ensure that drivers see you and have stopped.
 Stay alert and watch out.

-Put down your phone, which take your eyes off of the road and distract your attention.
+Put down your phone, which takes your eyes off of the road and distracts your attention.

 Don’t wear headphones.
 Your sight and hearing are the two best ways to keep you safe.